Swedish Chef

 The Swedish Chef is a Muppet character from the sketch comedy television series The Muppet Show, known for his eccentric culinary skills and communicating in mock Swedish gibberish.
 He was originally performed by Jim Henson and Frank Oz simultaneously, with Henson performing the head and voice and Oz performing the character with real hands.
 The Swedish Chef is currently performed by Bill Barretta with Peter Linz performing the character's hands.
-He is best known for his ridiculous cooking methods and the phrase "Bork, bork, bork!".
+The character is best known for his ridiculous cooking methods and the phrase "Bork, bork, bork!".

 Character

 A parody of television chefs, the Swedish Chef wears a toque blanche, has a thick brown moustache and has bushy eyebrows that completely obscure his eyes.
 He was one of the few Muppets to employ an actual puppeteer's visible hands, which extended from the ends of his sleeves and facilitated handling food and utensils.
 Frank Oz originally provided the character's hands.

 Nearly all Swedish Chef sketches on The Muppet Show feature him in a kitchen, waving some utensils while singing an introductory song in a mock language – a semi-comprehensible gibberish supposedly mimicking Swedish phonology and prosody.
 The song's lyrics vary slightly from one episode to the next, but always end with "Bork, bork, bork!" as the Chef throws the utensils aside, occasionally knocking items off a shelf or the back wall in the process.

 After this introduction, the Chef begins to prepare a recipe while giving a gibberish explanation of what he is doing.
 His commentary is spiced with the occasional English word to clue in the viewer to what he is attempting.
-These hints are necessary as he frequently uses unorthodox culinary equipment (firearms, sports equipment, hand tools, etc.) to prepare his dishes. (e.g. "See de moofin?
-Und here de boom-a-shootin" before tossing an English muffin into the air and blowing a hole through it with a blunderbuss to make a doughnut.)
+These hints are necessary as he frequently uses unorthodox culinary equipment (firearms, sports equipment, hand tools, etc.) to prepare his dishes (e.g. "See de moofin?
+Und here de boom-a-shootin" before tossing an English muffin into the air and blowing a hole through it with a blunderbuss to make a doughnut).
 The sketch typically degenerates into a slapstick finale where the equipment or ingredients (often a live animal he is attempting to cook) get the better of him.

 The Chef is referred to by name in one episode, in which Danny Kaye plays his uncle.
 Kaye reels off a very long name but adds, "But we call him Tom" – much to the Chef's amusement.
 In 2010, the Chef was seen wearing a wedding ring, implying that the character is married.